stripe/stripe-terminal-react-native/docs/integration-builder/integration-builder.md

 npm install @stripe/stripe-terminal-react-native
 ```

-**2b.
-Configure your app**
+**2c.
+Configure your app on iOS**

-To prepare your app to work with the Stripe Terminal SDK, make a few changes to your Info.plist file in Xcode.
+To prepare your app to work with the Stripe Terminal SDK on `iOS`, make a few changes to your Info.plist file in Xcode.

 [location]
 Enable location services with the following key-value pair.